Annotated Bibliography

 The anecdote is told with humor and is definitely worth reading.
 The rest of the book is less useful -

-Overcoming Overeating has some useful insights, but can be enabling and destructive due to
+Overcoming Overeating offers some useful insights, but can be enabling and

 The Tao of Eating: Feeding Your Soul Through Everyday Experiences With Food discourages